Consensys/docs-template/docs/single-source/between-repos/Plugins/README.md

 title: Plugins Method
 ---

-# Plugins Method for Porting Data
+# Plugins method for porting data

-This is the recommended method for porting content from upstream repositories.
+This is a partially-tested method for porting content from upstream repositories.
 It uses modular remark plugins and `docusaurus-plugin-remote-content` to download and transform content.

 ## Overview